 What Does the Research Show?

-Client Savvy’s Client Feedback Tool uses this consistent approach to help an entire industry gather feedback.
+Client Savvy’s Client Feedback Tool uses this consistent approach to help an entire industry gather feedback, and learn how to ask a customer for feedback in the right way.
 The results of these feedback interactions produce some very clear trends, with both expected and sometimes surprising results.

 First, we have observed a clear correlation between strong performance and high response rates.
 Firms that score highest overall, also tend to obtain the best participation with their clients.